dh73/test/docs/source/index.rst

 | will pass.                                                           |
 +----------------------------------------------------------------------+

-As can be seen in Figure 3.2, the result of SBY is successful, although the property is obviously incorrect.
+As can be seen in **Figure 3.2**, the result of SBY is successful, although the property is obviously incorrect.

 +------------------------------------------------------------------------+